-Joshua Elgar-Chetwyn studied BA Photography at the University of Salford, graduating in 2014.
+Joshua Elgar-Chetwyn studied BA Television and Radio at the University of Salford, graduating in 2014.
 He now works at a Manchester photography studio and recently had some of his work featured in the Manchester Evening News.
 I caught up with Joshua to find out more about his latest photographic project: ‘The Unseen’.

 When did you first get involved with the photography studio?